MileHacker Logo

 • Main base for Wizz Air, also hosts Ryanair.

-• Connections across Europe (London, Dublin, Milan, Barcelona).
+• Connections throughout Europe (London, Dublin, Milan, Barcelona).

-• Prices higher in peak summer (June-August) and around major holidays.
+• Prices higher in peak summer (June-August) around main holidays.

 Airport Transfers to City